python/cpython/Doc/library/functions.rst

    For sorting examples and a brief sorting tutorial, see :ref:`sortinghowto`.

-.. function:: staticmethod(function)
+.. decorator:: staticmethod

-   Return a static method for *function*.
+   Transform a method into a static method.

    A static method does not receive an implicit first argument.
 To declare a static method, use this idiom::